 - 1. License fees: State Gaming Fund. - 2.
-Video gaming tax: - (a) Five-sixths to the Capital Projects Fund. - (b) One-sixth to the Local Government Video Gaming Distributive Fund for distribution to counties and municipalities that have video gaming.
+Video gaming tax from the 30% tax: - (a) Five-sixths to the Capital Projects Fund. - (b) One-sixth to the Local Government Video Gaming Distributive Fund for distribution to counties and municipalities that have video gaming. - 3.
+Video gaming tax from the additional 3% and 1% tax: Capital Projects Fund. - 4.
+Video gaming from State Fair operations: State Fairgrounds Capital Improvements and Harness Racing Fund.